marcosal30/cemrag-rrg/README.md

-# Concept-Enhanced Multimodal RAG for Trustworthy Radiology Report Generation (CEMRAG)
+# Concept-Enhanced Multimodal RAG: Towards Interpretable and Accurate Radiology Report Generation (CEMRAG)

 This is the **official repository** for the paper: